Dexter Morgan: Methods of killing

-Ultimately, he dismembers the bodies into several pieces, stows them and the plastic sheeting in garbage bags, and weighs the bags down with rocks and seals them with duct tape.
+Ultimately, he dismembers the bodies into several pieces, stows them and the plastic sheeting in black opaque garbage bags, and weighs the bags down with rocks and seals them with duct tape.
 He then takes the bags out on his boat, the Slice of Life, and dumps them overboard into the ocean at a defined location; in the TV series, his dumping ground is a small oceanic trench just offshore.
 In one episode, the dump site and remains are inadvertently discovered by scuba divers, so he changes tactics, cutting the bodies into smaller pieces and dumping them further offshore, where they will be dispersed by the Gulf Stream.
-In the case of his first victim in Dexter: New Blood, in which Dexter has not killed in almost 10 years, he still dismembers the body, but initially only buries the remains in plastic bags under a fire pit by his cabin.
+Original Sin reveals that for his first two kills, Dexter disposed of them in a part of the Everglades known as 'Alligator Alley' and did not dismember his victims, though he would be forced to resort to a different disposal site when the remains of his second victim were found.
+He resorted to dumping the body of his third victim in a dumpster where it would be disposed of in a landfill.
+By the time he disposed of his fourth victim, Dexter had settled on dumping the remains at sea, with his fourth victim being the first to be fully dismembered and disposed of in six hefty trash bags in the sea at the Biscayne Bay.
+In the case of his first victim in Dexter: New Blood, he still dismembers the body, but initially only buries the remains in plastic bags under a fire pit by his cabin.
 When an investigation begins, he burns the remains in an incinerator.
-The incinerator became his go to method for disposing of his victims, though two of his victims were left in the locations that they had been killed, due to having no time to dispose of them.
+The incinerator becomes his go to method for disposing of his victims, though he leaves two of his victims at the locations where he killed them because he has no time to dispose of them.
+In Resurrection, when he moves to New York and resumes his killing spree, Dexter continues to use an incinerator to dispose of his victims remains.
 The books give less detail about disposal, with Dexter usually improvising depending on the victim.
-He has dumped some victims into the ocean due to the victim's owning a boat and doing the same with their own victims, but uses anchors to weight the bags.
+He dumps some victims into the ocean, but he uses anchors to weigh the bags.
 He disposes of another body in a vat of hydrochloric acid.